Alberto-San/CuriosidadesSpark/README.md

 <b>Shuffle: </b> Shuffle is important, normally is recommended to have 128MB multiple partitions in other to have a good computational load,
 less shuffle means bigger partitions, and viceversa.
 Shuffle implies Disk IO, serialization/deserialization, Network IO.
 Shuffle is not good or bad, normally the workflow will decide the conditions of the problem.
-An example of a stage
+Shuffle writes data to storage.
+An example of a stage.

 ```
 df = df.groupBy(key1).agg(sum(key2))